shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Object Touched
 			Components: V, S, M
 			SR: no
-			DESC: A flame, equivalent in brightness to a torch, springs forth from an object that you touch.
+			Effect: A flame, equivalent in brightness to a torch, springs forth from an object that you touch.

 		Flaming Sphere (Evocation)
 			Saves: Reflex negates